ethanhandler17/ClassCoding/README.md

 ### Objective
 - Survive as long as possible
 - Destroy enemies to earn points
+- Collect coins to boost your score
+- Collect health power-ups to restore lives (max 3 lives)
 - Avoid colliding with enemies (you lose a life)
 - Game ends when you run out of all 3 lives

 ### Scoring
 - Destroying enemies awards points
+- Collecting coins awards 10 points each
 - Your final score is displayed on the Game Over screen

 ## 📁 Project Structure